Automate actions with Govern Hooks#

 • DELETE

-Here, we provide a use case that demonstrates how to use hooks.
+Here, we provide some use cases that demonstrate how to use hooks.

 Make a field mandatory for a workflow step#